-- 2. When the button is selected a file download (info.live_connect) will begin.
+- In the device configuration menu, select the Live Connect button (5.
+Remote Connectivity).
+If the button is not present, the SensorCloudTM account does not include the feature and must be upgraded. - When the button is selected a file download (info.live_connect) will begin.
 Open the file when the download is complete, and Live Connect will open automatically.
-The device will appear in the Live Connect window under User Defined WSDA's (Figure 48 Remote Live Connect Connection). - 3.
-Use Live Connect to connect to the gateway control panel (see Gateway Configuration on page 14) or to SensorConnect (see Connecting to Nodes and on page 1) as normal.
+The device will appear in the Live Connect window under User Defined WSDA's (Figure 28 Remote Live Connect Connection). - 3.
+Use Live Connect to connect to the gateway control panel (see Gateway Settings on page 14) or to SensorConnect (see Connecting to Nodes and on page 1) as normal.

-Figure 48 - Remote Live Connection
+Figure 28 - Remote Live Connect Connection

-9. Using the Beacon
+6. Using the Beacon